reliablyhq/documentation/docs/guides/ci-pipeline/jenkins/index.md

 ```

-The commands above:
+What does this do?

-* Set's the current directory to the working directory `reliably-demo`
+* The current directory is set to the working directory `reliably-demo`
-* It then downloads Reliably from the releases repository on Github.
-The
+* Reliably is downloaded from the releases repository on Github.
-  Reliably image is then renamed and is given execute permissions.
+* The Reliably image is renamed.
+* And given execute permissions.
 * A manifest file is downloaded from a Github repository.
-* Finally, the 'reliably discover' command is run, which will scan the manifest
+* Finally, the `reliably discover` command is run, which will scan the manifest
   file for any issues.

 The discover command will discover and surface suggestions where you might be